 this and the next marker up stream and it appears

 important to stay close to the bank all the way

 along this area.

 infrastructure on the Chowilla Floodplain commenced

-raising the Lock 6 weir pool level up to a maximum
+Lock 6 weir pool is gradually being raised up to a

-of 0.40 m above normal pool level over a period of
+maximum of 0.40 m above normal pool level over a

-about eight weeks from late September through to
+period of about eight weeks from late September

 Lock 8 & Lock 9 Pool Changes

 The Lock 9 weir pool level is expected to